|Guide||♦||28 Triplogs||1 Topic|

 Woods and views

-We began this hike at the Metate Trailhead in the Granite Basin Recreation Area.
+Start this hike at the Metate Trailhead in the Granite Basin Recreation Area.
 Begin on the Granite Mountain Trail #261 across the street from the parking area by the trailhead driveway (N34 36.936 W112 33.078).
-Follow this for 0.2 miles to the junction with the Balancing Rock Trail #349 (N34 37.048 W112 33.094).
-Turn left here and follow for 0.15 miles to the intersection with the Clark Springs Trail (#40) (N34 36.964 W112 33.201).
+At .07 miles continue straight passing a shortcut on the left.
+At 0.17 miles (N34 37.004' W112 33.077') turn left to avoid the spur trail to the lake.
+At .23 miles arrive at the the junction with the Balancing Rock Trail #349 (N34 37.048 W112 33.094).
+Turn left here and at .37 miles pass the shortcut coming in from the left.
+At .39 miles reach the intersection with the Clark Springs Trail (#40) (N34 36.964 W112 33.201).
 Turn right here.
-The trail begins on a dirt road but quickly turns left off the road at N34 36.974 W112 33.217.
+The trail begins on a dirt road but quickly turns left off the road at .41 miles (N34 36.974 W112 33.217).

 At 1.6 miles on trail #37 you reach the junction with Upper Pasture Trail #38 (N34 36.984 W112 34.920) to the left and White Rock Spring Trail #39 to the right.
 Go right towards White Rock Spring Trail #39.
 Approximately 2.8 miles from the Clark Spring Trail #40 there is heavy wooden gate.
 Go through the gate and turn right on the Granite Mountain Trail #261 to return to the trailhead.
-Its about 1.7 miles back to your car from here through shaded forest with only minor ups and downs.
+It's about 1.7 miles back to your car from here through the scrub and shaded forest with only minor ups and downs.
 When you reach the intersection with trail #349, you retrace your steps from the beginning of the hike to return to the trailhead.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.